-The former Cleveland Street Public School established in 1855 began as iron structures which became permanent in 1867 (Figure 11) and remain on the site to this day.
-The original building occupied a long narrow site and then extended in 1891 when a site to its west was also resumed to allow expansion of the School (Perumal Murphy Alessi 2015:7).
+The former Cleveland Street Public School established in 1855 began as iron structures which became permanent in 1867 (Figure 10) and remain on the site to this day.
+The original building occupied a long narrow site and was then extended in 1891 when a site to its west was also resumed to allow expansion of the School (Perumal Murphy Alessi 2015:7).

-Figure 11: Cleveland Street Public School 1867-68 [State of New South Wales, Department of Education and Training] (Government Schools 2016).
+Figure 10: Cleveland Street Public School 1867-68 [State of New South Wales, Department of Education and Training] (Government Schools 2016).

-The school requirements for space grew with the student attendance and over the period of the school's history there has been four additions to the original building and changes in grounds.
-Figure 12 below shows the growth of the school with the original building being constructed in 1867 and subsequent additions in 1891, 1908, 1924 and 1969 (City of Sydney 2016).
+The school requirements for space grew with the student attendance and over the period of the school's history there have been four additions to the original building and changes in grounds.
+Figure 11 below shows the growth of the school with the original building being constructed in 1867 and subsequent additions in 1891, 1908, 1924 and 1969 (City of Sydney 2016).

-Figure 12: Cleveland School, 1867 the original building, with additions in 1891, 1908, 1924 and 1969 (City of Sydney 2016).
+Figure 11: Cleveland School, 1867 the original building, with additions in 1891, 1908, 1924 and 1969 (City of Sydney 2016).

 The remaining area of Cleveland Paddocks was gazetted as a public reserve on 22 December 1865, although it was described in 1869 by Jules Joubert as 'a quagmire with a filthy drain running across it - a plague spot' (City of Sydney 2016).
 Nevertheless, in 1868 it was named after Queen Victoria's second son, Prince Alfred, then visiting Sydney (City of Sydney 2016).
 Prince Alfred Park is bounded by Chalmers Street, Cleveland Street and Central Railway, Surry Hills.
 The study area sits at the corner of the park at the intersection of Cleveland Street and Chalmers Street.
+Figure 12 shows the study area in 1943.